italia/eudi-wallet-it-docs/docs/en/trust.rst

 The Trust Anchor and its Intermediate MUST expose the Federation Historical Keys endpoint, where are published all the public part of the Federation Entity Keys that are no longer used, whether expired or revoked.

-The details of this endpoint are defined in the `OIDC-FED`_ Section 7.6.
+The details of this endpoint are defined in the `OID-FED`_ Section 7.6.

 Each JWS containing a Trust Chain in the form of a JWS header parameter can be verified over time, since the entire Trust Chain is verifiable using the Trust Anchor's public key.